 Q.1.
 When will NEET 2026 be conducted?

 Ans.
-NEET 2026 is likely to be held on May 3, 2026, in offline (pen-and-paper) mode across India and abroad.
+NEET 2026 will be held on May 3, 2026, in offline (pen-and-paper) mode across India and abroad.

 Q.2.
 How can I apply for NEET 2026?